Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Related Work and Discussion

+An alternative Bayesian approach for categorical spatial data uses data augmentation for probit regression \citep{albert_chib1993} with a Gaussian MRF (CAR) prior on a continuous latent variable \citep{berrett_calder2012, schliep_hoeting2015}, but this formulation suffers from partial identifiability of the spatial dependence parameter \citep{carter_etal2024}.
+An intrinsic CAR specification avoids this issue but yields an improper prior, precluding prediction at unobserved locations and limiting cross-validation assessments.
+The MDGM framework, by contrast, offers proper posterior predictive distributions and readily supports cross-validation model comparisons.

-Another common model for discrete spatial data is the hidden Markov random field (HMRF), where the two-state latent field is expanded to multiple states and then related to an continuous outcome variable.
-In this setting, the main goal of analysis is often classification (image segmentation or clustering); thus, full Bayesian posterior inference often is unnecessary and maximum a posteriori point estimates or variational inference (via approximate Bayesian methods) are reported \citep{zhang_etal2001, chatzis_tsechpenakis2010, levada_etal2010, freguglia_etal2020, lu_etal2020, moores_etal2020}.
-In situations where full posterior inference is desirable, with the computational advantages of the DGMs, the MDGM is an attractive alternative to the HMRF.
+Another common model for discrete spatial data is the hidden Markov random field (HMRF), where the two-state latent field is expanded to multiple states and then related to a continuous outcome variable.
+In this setting, the main goal of analysis is often classification; thus, full Bayesian posterior inference is often unnecessary and point estimates or variational methods are reported \citep{zhang_etal2001, freguglia_etal2020}.
+Notably, \citet{moores_etal2020} do provide posterior inference in this setting, but through a surrogate model of the MRF.
+Indeed, in the setting of Bayesian inference for a latent discrete-valued random field on an areal lattice, the PFAB method of \citet{moores_etal2020} is the only modern competitor with publicly available software; the ordered conditional approximation of \citet{chakraborty_etal2022} was shown by its own authors to perform worse than PFAB in recovering spatial dependence, and no software implementation is available.
+In Appendix~\ref{ap:gaussian_sim}, we compare the MDGM to the PFAB method in a Gaussian emission simulation study with $k \in \{3,4,5,6\}$ classes and find that the MDGM-ST and aMRF substantially outperform PFAB across all scenarios, while the MDGM-ST remains competitive with the aMRF.
+In situations where full posterior inference is desirable, the MDGM is an attractive alternative to the HMRF.

-In the continuous data setting, we note that our work also parallels recent developments in scalable inference for Gaussian process (GP) models, for which there has been interest in exploiting the computational advantages of DGMs to fit GP models to massive datasets \citep{vecchia1988, stein_etal2004, datta_etal2016, guinness2018, katzfuss_guinness2021, katzfuss2020}.
-Recent advances include the meshed GPs of \citet{peruzzi_etal2022}, which assigns a DAG to the subsets of a partition of the domain; a DGM approximation of Nearest Neighbor GPs to improve computation of spatial probit linear mixed models \citep{saha_etal2022}; and a ``Bag of DAGs'' model to improve computational speed and learn prevailing wind patterns in the spread of air pollutants \citep{jin_etal2023}.
+In the continuously-indexed spatial data setting, we note that our work also parallels recent developments in scalable inference for Gaussian process (GP) models, for which there has been interest in exploiting the computational advantages of DGMs to fit GP models to massive datasets \citep{vecchia1988, stein_etal2004, datta_etal2016, guinness2018, katzfuss_guinness2021, katzfuss2020, dey2022graphical}.
+Recent advances include the meshed GP of \citet{peruzzi_etal2022}, which assigns a DAG to the subsets of a partition of the domain; a DGM approximation of Nearest Neighbor GPs to improve computation of spatial probit linear mixed models \citep{saha_etal2022}; and a ``Bag of DAGs'' model to improve computational speed and learn prevailing wind patterns in the spread of air pollutants \citep{jin_etal2023}.